 - Burning sensation

-These symptoms can typically affect one side of the body while other times veterans can experience bilateral symptoms.
+These symptoms can sometimes affect one side of the body while other times veterans can experience bilateral symptoms that can justify significant disability benefits

-Paralysis the most severe category, followed by neuritis, and then neuralgia.
-Each of these categories of never conditions also has sub-categories under mild, moderate, or severe symptoms.
+Paralysis is the most severe category of the medical condition, followed by neuritis, and then neuralgia.
+Each of these categories of sciatic nerve conditions also has sub-categories such as mild, moderate, and severe symptoms.
+Depending on the type of symptoms an individual is experiencing, steroid injections and anti-inflammatory procedures could be required to solve the debilitating pain.

-A sciatic nerve condition such as complete paralysis of the sciatic nerve, which causes all of the muscles in the leg and below the knee to fail to work, and cause serious difficulty in bending the knee, could result in an 80 percent disability rating.
-Incomplete but severe paralysis of the sciatic nerve would result in a 60 percent disability rating.
-This can be shown by muscular atrophy, poor blood circulation, and limited functionality of the affected body part.
+A sciatic nerve condition that involves complete paralysis of the sciatic nerve, which causes all of the muscles in the leg and below the knee to fail to work, and causes serious difficulty in bending the knee, could result in an 80 percent disability benefits rating.
+Incomplete but severe paralysis of the sciatic nerve could then result in a 60 percent disability rating according to the social security administration.
+Severe paralysis of long periods can be shown by muscular atrophy, poor blood circulation, and limited functionality of the affected body part.
 Incomplete paralysis can be considered as severe, moderately severe, moderate or mild with disability ratings as low as 10 percent.

-Symptoms of severe loss of reflexes, loss of sensation, and muscle atrophy, and severely limited functionality fall under severe neuritis.
-This could entitle a veteran to a 60 percent disability rating while symptoms of moderately severe, moderate and mild sciatic neuritis can be given ratings of 40, 20 and 10 percent disability ratings.
+Symptoms of severe loss of reflexes, loss of sensation, muscle atrophy, and severely limited functionality fall under severe neuritis.
+This could entitle a veteran to a 60 percent disability rating while symptoms of moderately severe or mild sciatic neuritis (sciatica pain) can be given ratings of 40, 20, or 10 percent based on the quality of the disability application.

 Symptoms of tingling, numbness, and moderate to severe pain with interference with the affected limb’s functionality, would fall under moderate neuralgia.
 This could produce a 20 percent disability rating.
 Mild neuralgia can produce a 10 percent disability rating with symptoms of only mild pain or with mild interference with the limb’s functionality.
 Symptoms of severe neuralgia have no rating.